Dan-Eli/geo_sim_processing/README.md

 **Input layer**: The Line String or Polygon layer to simplify

-**Tolerance**: The tolerance in ground unit used to simplify the line
+**Tolerance**: The tolerance in ground unit used by the Douglas-Peucker algorithm

 **Simplified**: The simplified Line String or Polygon Layer